techurbanist/chatgpt-wikipedia-plugin/README.md

-# Wikipedia ChatGPT Plugin
+# Wiki Facts Plugin

 A plugin for ChatGPT which fetches the latest information on a specific topic from Wikipedia.

-The plugin will retrieve the Wikipedia page by title, index the content on the page for full text search and then return the top n paragraphs that match the search terms.
+The plugin will retrieve a Wikipedia page by title, split the content on the page and then return the top n paragraphs that match the search terms.

 The plugin consists of:
 * The plugin manifest and OpenAPI spec as required for all ChatGPT plugins